Our mission is to protect public health, improve air quality, and prevent climate change.

-For over 40 years, we have made significant improvements to California’s air by:
+For almost 50 years, we have made significant improvements to California’s air by:

 - advocating innovative policy solutions within state and federal legislative and regulatory avenues.